Skip to content

 Do I need both a firewall and antivirus software?

 Absolutely.
 A firewall controls network traffic, preventing unauthorized access.
 Antivirus software detects and removes malicious programs already on your system or attempting to install.
-They serve different but complementary roles in a comprehensive security strategy.
+They serve different but complementary roles in a complete security strategy.

 Are free firewalls from less-known companies safe to use?